Gag (BDSM): Forniphilic

 Gags employing a dildo or vibrator are readily available from online retailers; ashtray gags are also popular, but to a lesser extent.
 Other types of forniphilic gags are much more difficult to source.

 Funnel

 A funnel gag consists of a funnel with a tube leading from its spout into the mouth, usually with straps to hold the tube in.
-Such a gag is used to force the bound person to drink a fluid.
-It is very easy to choke during such forced drinking.
-People involved with watersports may also find interest in this gag.
+Such a gag can be used to help a bound person to drink a fluid.
+Note that it is very easy to choke during such drinking.
+People involved with watersports may find interest in this gag.

 Hand

 A hand over the mouth can be used as a gag.
-When hand gagging someone, a person usually grabs the victim from behind since the victim cannot see this coming.
+When hand gagging someone without consent, a person usually grabs the victim from behind since the victim cannot see this coming.
 Then, the person firmly places their unfolded hand over the victim's closed mouth.
 Then they may pull the victim into their body for extra leverage and control.
 Handgags are common and are often associated with damsel-in-distress phenomena.